 People may be exposed to asbestos in their workplace, their communities, or their homes.
 If products containing asbestos are disturbed, tiny asbestos fibers are released into the air.
 When asbestos fibers are breathed in, they may get trapped in the lungs and remain there for a long time.
 Over time, these fibers can accumulate and cause scarring and inflammation, which can affect breathing and lead to serious health problems (6).

 Asbestos has been classified as a known human carcinogen (a substance that causes cancer) by the U.S. Department of Health and Human Services (HHS), the U.S. Environmental Protection Agency (EPA), and the International Agency for Research on Cancer (IARC) (2, 3, 7, 8).
 According to IARC, there is sufficient evidence that asbestos causes mesothelioma (a relatively rare cancer of the thin membranes that line the chest and abdomen), and cancers of the lung, larynx, and ovary (8).
-Although rare, mesothelioma is the most common form of cancer associated with asbestos exposure.
+In fact, it is thought that most mesotheliomas are due to asbestos exposure (9).
 There is limited evidence that asbestos exposure is linked to increased risks of cancers of the stomach, pharynx, and colorectum (8).